AidanSHowells/BearFite/Ideas.md

 ### Friendly
 * Appears with an allied bear of lesser level
+* Allied bears have to be close in alignment
 * Lesser form of Gregarious (more allied bears)
 * Lesser form of Numerous (allied bears are identical, instead of lower level)